mabartlett/TCSS422Notes/_topics/10_paging.md

 Modern operating systems utilize a memory virtualization technique called **paging**, in which memory is divided into "pages" of fixed size.
 This cuts down on wasted space.
 For each process, there is a **page table** that maps "virtual pages to physical **page frames**."
 Each process takes up multiple pages in memory.
 Virtual pages and page frames are the exact same size in memory.
 Page frames need not be contiguous in physical memory.

 The typical page size is 4KB.
-This has been determined to be the best size by experience.
+This has been determined to be the best size only by empirical study.

 A virtual address is composed of a virtual page number (VPN) as well as an offset.
 The page table maps a VPN to a page frame number (PFN) or physical page number (PPN).
 The table is just an array and the VPN is actually just the index of the array.
 A page table entry (PTE) is an element in the page table.
 The offset value must be checked to ensure it does not go out of bounds.
 If it does, this is a segmentation fault.

 Paging allows for the easy allocation of memory.
 There is also "no need to track the direction" of the heap or stack growth.
-However, paging can cause "internal fragmentation," i.e., the "process may not use memory in multiples of a page."
-Another problem is that the page table is itself stored in memory, so there is an amount of "memory reference overhead" involved with retrieving it and the page table can take up quite a bit of memory.
-In a 32-bit system, each page table can be up to 4MB!
+However, paging can cause **internal fragmentation**, i.e., the "process may not use memory in multiples of a page."
+Another problem is that the page table is itself stored in memory, so there is an amount of "memory reference overhead" involved with retrieving it.
+The page table can take up quite a bit of memory: in a 32-bit system, each page table can be up to 4MB!

 ## Multi-Level Page Tables